 Types of Buy Now, Pay Later Plans

-Each program charges different interest rates, and most will offer some variation on a six-week, four-instalment plan.
+Each program charges different interest rates, and most will offer variations on a six-week, four-instalment plan.
 Although some companies, such as PayBright, provide options that function more like a short-term loan.

 Canada has lots of options when it comes to BNPL.
 Check out the top five below:

-Australian Fintech company AfterPay has expanded to operate internationally, including in Canada and the U.S. To use AfterPay, you’ll first have to download the app and connect your credit or debit card.
+Australian Fintech company, Afterpay, has expanded to operate internationally, including in Canada and the U.S. To use AfterPay, you’ll first have to download the app and connect your credit or debit card.
 When you make a purchase, you’ll make the first of four instalments.
 Then you have six interest-free weeks to pay the remaining three.
-AfterPay will send you reminders for your payments, although you can check your payment schedule in the Afterpay app, too.
+Afterpay will send you reminders for your payments, although you can also check your payment schedule in the Afterpay app.

 If you miss a payment, your account will be paused so that you can’t make any more purchases.
 Once you miss a payment, you will be charged a late fee, although that fee will never exceed 25% of the initial value of the purchase.